prettydiff/wisdom/Avoiding_Trolls.md

 Sometimes trolling is a team action.
 Misery loves company and in the case of apparent insecurity it will band together into teams of trolls who feel compelled to not just *win a conversation* but permanently banish an enemy challenger.
 Conversations don't have enemies or winners/losers.
 When this kind of toxic community is encountered kindly take their punishment respectfully or simply leave.
 A toxic community will not make you wiser or happier but may certainly make you more depressed or less respectful.
 See [echo chamber](#echo-chamber) for more details.

 ### Voting and Popularity
-Some communities, for example [Reddit](http://reddit.com/), all voting the result of that voting is immediately available to everybody.
+Some communities, for example [Reddit](http://reddit.com/), allow voting.
+The result of that voting is immediately available to everybody.
 Opinions aren't more or less valid because the community votes in a particular way.
 This form of consensus authority quickly produces [echo chambers](#echo-chambers), which comprise a group of like-minded individuals acting in a team capacity to moderate the content of an opinion.
 An opinion isn't more correct merely because it receives more *up votes* than another opinion.
 Likewise, an opinion isn't necessarily more wrong merely because it receives down votes or is negatively scored.

+Say this out loud: **A conversation is not a contest!**.

 A lack of popularity certainly **is not** trolling, but an attacking or competitive person will use any evidence of supremacy at their disposal to qualify winning or losing.
 Remember, **a conversation is not a contest**.
-Identifying a person, or opinion, as trolling is an attack on a person's character, which is a form of [ad hominem](#ad-hominem) trolling.
-This is particularly true if such an attack is used to turn a conversation into a contest.
+Identifying a person, or opinion, as trolling is an attack on a person's character, which is a form of [ad hominem](#ad-hominem) attack.
+This is particularly true if such an attack is used to turn a conversation into a battle.

+---

 In the end if you aren't seeking to become challenged, wiser, or respectful to the people around you then you are likely a troll.
 If you are easily offended or exceedingly defensive you are likely a troll.
 If a conversation is a contest or ever feel that a good offense makes for a strong defense you are a troll.
-If you believe team participation or any form of popularity validates an opinion you are a troll.
+If your behavior reflects team participation or indicates any form of popularity as validation of any opinion you are a troll.

+Don't become a troll.

+---

 ## Not Trolls
 ### Troll Named
 Sometimes people are falsely accused of being trolls.
 When a person provides a challenging response in conversation that challenges the status quo of value concession of the group that person may be falsely labeled a troll.
 When a person or group is made to feel little or insecure the offending individual isn't necessarily trolling simply because the offended person(s) are challenged.
 Trolling is only present when there is an attack or intentionally negative behavior.

-### Sadness
+### Causing Sadness
 Some people are easily offended.
 For example the mere mention of topics like *net neutrality*, *white supremacy*, or *global warming* is enough to incite bitter emotion in people.
 When a person engages in a conversation directly without any intention of attack of distraction they aren't trolling simply because you became emotional.
 More directly, **your sadness is not my problem**.
 A person's fragile emotional state is not evidence of trolling.

 If you, in your deep state of sadness and offense, respond to a person with an attack or seek to distract the person from the conversation at hand then you are a troll.
 People are allowed to disagree with you no matter how sad you become.
 Again, **your sadness is not my problem**.